 The same study also found that some subjects used competing songs, or “cure tunes,” to control their earworms.
-The researchers identified 64 such tunes, with six of them named by more than one person: “Happy Birthday to You,” “God Save the Queen” (the participants in the survey were British), The A-Team theme, “Sledgehammer” by Peter Gabriel, “Kashmir” by Led Zeppelin, and “Karma Chameleon” by Culture Club.
+The researchers identified 64 such tunes, with six of them named by more than one person: “Happy Birthday to You,” “God Save the Queen” (the participants in the survey were British), The A-Team theme, “Sledgehammer” by Peter Gabriel, “Kashmir” by Led Zeppelin (above), and “Karma Chameleon” by Culture Club.
 In most cases, the cure tunes suppressed the earworms without becoming earworms themselves.
 On the rare occasions when they did, people said that they preferred to have the cure tunes stuck in their heads.

 3. Distract yourself with something else.

 Our brains are incapable of paying attention to more than one thing at a time, so any attempts to multitask are neurally doomed to failure.
 This limitation can be helpful when it comes to earworms.
-Strategies involving words, rather than music, can help nudge your brain away from the earworms and towards something else.
+Strategies involving words, rather than music, can help nudge your brain away from the earworms and toward something else.
 Some effective remedies include talking with other people, meditation, prayer, watching TV, and reading.